brk21/python-for-data-science/README.md

 You can run the following to deactivate your Anaconda virtual environment: `source deactivate`

 That should do it!
-When the time comes to start our course, just go to your command line, and run:
+When the time comes to start our journey, just go to your command line, and run:
 ```bash
 jupyter notebook
 ```